|

 other military aircraft.
 After the wall fell, Aerostar went private and the

+Romanian government released some of their Albatros L-39ZA's.
 The now privately held Aerostar of Romania took this Albatros L-39ZA

 through an IRAN for both airframe and engine.
 They then tested the aircraft,